honghongleong/shopee-helper/README.md

 # ⚠️Use at your own risk!⚠️
 **It is against Shopee Singapore Tos for using bots**
 > (k) access the Shopee platform, open a user account, or otherwise access your user account using any non-official Shopee hardware or software, including but not limited to an emulator, simulator, bot or other similar hardware or software;

-Technically not a bot since it uses POST request as per in the app?Just use at your own risk if you decide to use it.
+Technically not a bot since it uses the same POST request as per in the app?Just use at your own risk if you decide to use it.

 # Shopee Helper
 🤑Automatically get your shopee coins and have your plants watered automatically!💧